Ricky Marvin: Consejo Mundial de Lucha Libre (1998–2003)

-In 1998, Fuentes began training in the CMLL wrestling school under Mendoza and Casas, and it was there that he came up with a new ring name, combining his first name, Ricky, and his favorite cartoon character, Marvin the Martian, to create the ring name "Ricky Marvin".
-As Ricky Marvin, his first appearance at a major CMLL event came at the second Gran Alternativa of 1999, where he teamed with his mentor Ringo Mendoza.
-In the first round, Marvin and Mendoza defeated Apolo Dantés and Alan Stone but lost to eventual tournament winners El Felino and Tigre Blanco in the second round.
-On July 16, 1999, Marvin teamed with Sombra de Plata, losing to Fugaz and Sangre Azteca in a match that stole the show, earning the four youngsters a standing ovation from the crowd.
-The success of that match earned all four a match at CMLL's 66th Anniversary show on September 24, 1999.
-This time, Marvin and Sombra de Plata won the match.
-Marvin made his Japanese debut on November 23, 1999, defeating Sangre Azteca, who was also making his debut for CMLL Japan.
-The rivalry continued on March 17, 2000, as Ricky Marvin defeated Sangre Azteca in a three falls match on the undercard of the 2000 Jucio Final pay-per-view.
-While working for CMLL Japan, Marvin defeated Virus to win the CMLL Japan Super Lightweight Champion on August 6, 2000.
-He held the title once more before the organization ceased operations in early 2001.
-On November 29, 2000, Marvin defeated Virus, this time to win the Mexican National Lightweight Championship.
-Marvin held the championship until December 3, 2001, when he lost it to Loco Max.
+In 1998, Fuentes began training in the CMLL wrestling school under Mendoza and Casas, where he came up with a new ring name, "Ricky Marvin", combining his first name, Ricky, with his favorite cartoon character, Marvin the Martian.
+On July 16, 1999, Marvin teamed with Sombra de Plata in a loss to Fugaz and Sangre Azteca; the success of the match earned all four men a standing ovation from the crowd.
+It also led to a rematch at the CMLL 66th Anniversary Show on September 24, where Marvin and Sombra de Plata were victorious.
+He took part in the Torneo Gran Alternativa ("Great Alternative Tournament") in December, teaming with his mentor Ringo Mendoza.
+In the first round, they defeated Apolo Dantés and Alan Stone, but lost to eventual winners El Felino and Tigre Blanco in the second round.
+On March 17, 2000, Marvin defeated Azteca on the undercard of the Juicio Final ("Final Judgment") pay-per-view.
+On November 29, Marvin defeated Virus to win the Mexican National Lightweight Championship, holding it until he lost to Loco Max on December 3, 2001.

 In 2003, the CMLL group Los Guapos created Guapos U, a "reality show"-inspired storyline in which young hopefuls competed to earn a spot in the Los Guapos group.
 Marvin was one of the wrestlers selected for the first class of Guapos U. During the storyline, fellow "classmate" Zumbido developed a rivalry with Marvin, which got Zumbido kicked out of the group for fighting.
-Zumbido and Marvin met in a Lucha de Apuesta match in which both wrestlers put their hair on the line.
-The match ended in a draw, and, as a result, both wrestlers had their hair shaved off after the match.
+Zumbido and Marvin met in a Lucha de Apuestas ("bet match"), in which both wrestlers put their hair on the line.
+The match ended in a draw and, as a result, both wrestlers had their hair shaved off after the match.
 Marvin was the last wrestler eliminated in the Guapos U contest, losing the membership to El Terrible.
-At the CMLL 70th Anniversary Show, Ricky Marvin teamed with Virus and Volador Jr. to defeat "The Havana Brothers" (Rocco Quance, Puma Boy and Rocky Romero) in a match that several years later is still remembered fondly.
+At the CMLL 70th Anniversary Show on September 19, Marvin teamed with Virus and Volador Jr. to defeat "The Havana Brothers" (Rocco Quance, Puma Boy and Rocky Romero).